mingodad/citadel/webcit/README.txt

  Unline some web-based packages, WebCit contains its own standalone HTTP engine.
 As a result, you can get it running quickly without all that tedious mucking about with Apache configuration files and directories.
-WebCit is not intended to replace your Apache server, however -- it *only* provides a front end to Citadel.
-If you do not have another web server running, you may run WebCit on port 80; however, in the more likely situation that you have Apache or some other web server listening on port 80, you must run WebCit on another port.
-The default is port 2000.
+WebCit is not intended to be a general-purpose web server, however -- it *only* provides a front end to Citadel.
+If you do not have another web server running, you may run WebCit on port 80; however, if you have Apache or some other web server listening on port 80, you must run WebCit on another port.

  To compile from source, enter the usual commands:
   ./configure --prefix=/usr/local/webcit   [or whatever directory you prefer]